Radio Society of Great Britain: Future

-Outreach / Younger Amateurs
+Outreach to younger amateurs

 With the formation of the Youth Team (Formerly RSGB Youth Committee) the society is catering for the demands of the younger licensees.
 In 2014, The society took part in the International Amateur Radio Union's Youngsters on the Air (YOTA) event in Finland, whilst completing a mini YOTA event in the UK.
 The RSGB hosted YOTA in the UK in 2017, attracting over 80 young people from all over the world to the UK to take part in radio related events.
 This event was organised by senior members of the RSGB with support from the youth committee.
 The Youth Committee was Chaired from its formation in 2014 to 2018 by Mike Jones, M5PMJ, acting as the Youth Coordinator for the UK for the International Amateur Radio Union.
 The society had remained an active part in the YOTA programme, being represented in 2018 in South Africa and engaging in December YOTA Months.